Saab 35 Draken: Saab 35A (Adam)

 The radar on the J 35As was a French Cyrano RA 423 radar from Thompson-CSF (Swedish designation PS-02/A) as the originally planned Swedish radar (PS-03) from LME hadn't been developed in time.
 The gunsight was an advanced gyro gunsight developed by Saab for both the Saab 32B and Saab 35A called S-6 (later named S-6B).
 It used data from the aircraft's yaw and pitch axis, as well as other sources to give accurate aim for the weaponry.
 Range data could be taken from the radar or set manually by the pilot.

 Weaponry on the J 35A consisted of two fixed 30 mm ADEN cannons (Swedish designation 30 mm akan m/55) in the wings with 90 rounds per gun.
 For external ordnance the J 35A had nine hardpoints, eight under the wings and one on the belly.
 Six of the wing hardpoints were for mounting 13.5 cm srak m/56 high-explosive air-to-ground rockets.
-The other two wing hardpoints were for mounting AIM-9B Sidewinder air-to-air missiles (Swedish designation RB 24).
+The other two wing hardpoints were for mounting AIM-9B Sidewinder air-to-air missiles (Swedish designation rb 24).
 Rockets and missiles could not be mounted simultaneously on the wings.
-The belly hardpoint could mount either two RB 24 Sidewinders or a 530 liter drop tank.
+The belly hardpoint could mount either two rb 24 Sidewinders or a 530-liter drop tank.

 Saab 35B (Bertil)

 Fighter version designated J 35B (Bertil).
 73 aircraft (35201–35273), including test aircraft, were built and delivered between February 1962 and March 1963.
-The J 35B was initially planned to be designated J 35B1, before being renamed to just J 35B in Januari 1960.
-72 J 35B1 were ordered on February 28 1958.
+The J 35B was initially planned to be designated J 35B1, before being renamed to just J 35B in January 1960.
+72 J 35B1 were ordered on 28 February 1958.
 25 of these were to receive the 25 Saab 35A front sections left over from the Saab 35C conversion, but modified to Saab 35B standard.

 Due to manufacturing issues, delivery delays occurred for some J 35B subsystems, resulting in that the J 35B initially being delivered with only parts of the planned avionics installed.
 This resulted in there being two primary sub-variants of the J 35B historically: